JoanRoucoux/spring-framework-fundamentals/README.md

 # spring-framework-fundamentals
-React Native Application build from Pluralsight courses.
+Spring Boot Application build from Pluralsight courses.
 You can find out more here https://www.pluralsight.com/courses/creating-first-spring-boot-application